shakeel-faiz/FF/07Jul-03/video-converter.md

 - Click on the "Start" button to begin the conversion process.
 - Wait for HandBrake to finish converting the video to MP4 format.
 - Once the conversion is complete, you can locate the converted MP4 file in the destination folder you specified.

+## Free Video Converter to MP4

+A free video converter to MP4 is a software or online tool that allows you to convert video files from various formats to the MP4 format without any cost.
+MP4 is a widely supported video format that offers good quality and compatibility with different devices and platforms.
+A free video converter to MP4 enables you to convert videos for playback on devices such as smartphones, tablets, gaming consoles, or media players that support MP4 playback.

+Popular examples of free video converters to MP4 include HandBrake, Freemake Video Converter, Any Video Converter, Format Factory, and CloudConvert.
+These tools allow you to convert videos to MP4 format efficiently and conveniently, ensuring compatibility with a wide range of devices and platforms.